ImmaginaBiotechnology/Documents/Martian.md

 34 | 0 | 0.03
 ... | ... | ...

 Frame CDS table is contains percentage of reads for each length and each frame.
-This table is later using for the prepare heatmaps and for for the detecting of the monosome length.
+This table is later using for the prepare heatmaps and for the detecting of the monosome length.

 ### *"Sample"*_metaprofileStart.csv and *"Sample"*_metaprofileEnd.csv